fxhash/fxhash-website/src/doc/fxhash/integration-guide.md

 * The thumbnails are 300x300 png images.
 They should be used instead of the HQ preview if possible, to reduce the cost of the gateway.

-# Inspecting the contracts directly

-If the solutions provided above don't meet your needs, you can use other tools to inspect the contract's data with as much control as you need (for instance general-purpose public APIs such as [tzkt](https://api.tzkt.io/)).

-These are the addresses of the smart contracts used by fxhash

-* `issuer` (Generative Tokens): KT1XCoGnfupWk7Sp8536EfrxcP73LmT68Nyr
-* `gentks` (FA2 implementation): KT1KEa8z6vWXDJrVqtMrAeDVzsvxat3kHaCE
-* `marketplace`: KT1Xo5B7PNBAeynZPmca4bRh6LQow4og1Zb9
-* `user register`: KT1Ezht4PDKZri7aVppVGT4Jkw39sesaFnww
-* `token moderation`: KT1HgVuzNWVvnX16fahbV2LrnpwifYKoFMRd
-* `user moderation`: KT1TWWQ6FtLoosVfZgTKV2q68TMZaENhGm54
-* `cycles`: KT1ELEyZuzGXYafD2Gar6iegZN1YdQR3n3f5

 # About the moderation contracts